QBiotics current focus for human health is oncology and wound healing.

 QBiotics' leading anticancer pharmaceutical, tigilanol tiglate (EBC-46), is a novel small molecule diterpene ester in development as a local treatment for solid tumours.
 Tigilanol tiglate was discovered by applying the EcoLogic™ approach to drug discovery from the tropical rainforests of Queensland Australia.
 The drug is not synthetically tractable and is isolated from the Australian native plant Blushwood.
 Tigilanol tiglate is a protein kinase C (PKC) activator and when injected into solid tumours causes PKC-dependent haemorrhagic necrosis, rapid tumour cell death and ultimate destruction of solid tumours.3

 QBiotics recently completed a first-in-human dose escallation safety study of tigilanol tiglate in patients across four Australian hospitals.
 This Phase I/IIA clinical trial was conducted in 22 patients with refractory skin and subcutis solid tumours (specifically melanoma, basal cell carcinoma, squamous cell carcinoma, breast and colorectal adenocarcinoma, angiosarcoma, fibrosarcoma, adenoid cystic sarcoma and fibroxanthoma).
 Results reported were good tolerability following intratumoral injection of tigilanol tiglate.
 Adverse events were generally limited to transient tumour site swelling and associated pain, responses that were expected given the mode of action of the drug*.
-In addition, encouraging signs of efficacy were demonstrated in all tumour types, with full tumour destruction (Complete Response) observed in patients where the dosing met the 50% volume/volume of tumour (note this is an intratumoural treatment where dosing is calcualted on tumour volume rather than patient size)*.
+In addition, encouraging signs of efficacy were demonstrated in all tumour types, with full tumour destruction (Complete Response) observed in patients where the dosing met the 50% volume/volume of tumour (note this is an intratumoural treatment where dosing is calculated on tumour volume rather than patient size)*.
 As well, good healing of the injection site was observed and a maximum tolerated dose (MTD) was not reached.
 The results of this study underpin further development of the drug.
-QBiotics is currently underway with a pilot Phase IIA trial in head and neck cancer and is planning two exploratory Phase IIA trials.

 Local treatment with tigilanol tiglate to date has concentrated on cutaneous and subcutaneous tumours and our ongoing strategy is to continue later stage development and bring this promising natural product to market as soon as possible.
 However, we also seek to determine if tigilanol tiglate has the potential to treat a range of internally situated solid tumours where injection can be guided by imaging.